dougEfresh/fireblocks-sdk-rs/docs/WorkspaceManagementApi.md

 > models::CreateUserGroupResponse create_user_group(user_group_create_request, idempotency_key)
 Create user group

 Create a new user group.  - Please note that this endpoint is available only for API keys with Admin/Non Signing Admin permissions.
+Learn more about Fireblocks Users management in the following [guide](https://developers.fireblocks.com/docs/manage-users). </br>Endpoint Permission: Admin, Non-Signing Admin.

 ### Parameters